 Martin was elected to the Legislative Council in the Agricultural Region for the West Australian Parliament in March 2013.

-Martin has been involved with The Nationals for more than a decade, and has played a key role in the 2008 State Election, 2010 Federal Election and 2013 State Election.
-It was this passion that motivated his move into the Office of the Minister for Regional Development in 2008 where he worked as an adviser for the Mid West and Wheatbelt.
+He has been involved with The Nationals for more than a decade and has played a key role in the 2008 State election, 2010 Federal election and 2013 State election.
+It was this passion that motivated his move into the Office of the Minister for Regional Development in 2008, where he worked as an adviser for the Mid West and Wheatbelt regions.

-Over the last few years, Martin has worked as the State Director of The Nationals WA, Chief of Staff to Tony Crook MP and Ministerial Policy Adviser.
+Over the last few years Martin has worked as State Director of The Nationals WA, Chief of Staff to former Member for O’Connor Tony Crook MP and a ministerial policy adviser.
 These positions and his rural background stand him in good stead as a regional Member of Parliament.